Ever wondered how we do our SEO audits?

 What are some things you can do to make Google recognize you as a legit brand?

 Large brands secure social media accounts with their company name.
 They publish fresh content on their website, and their social accounts on a regular basis, because they want to attract customers.
 Large brands are always on the lookout for ways to highlight ways they are innovating, and how they are helping their customers.

 Small brands are usually heads down in their work all day, every day.
 Unfortunately, small brands seldom get press, rarely publish on their site, aren’t active on social media, and don’t take any action to attract attention to themselves online.

 Content, links, and brand are perpetually intertwined together.

-SEO Audit Section #8: Google My Business and the Knowledge Graph
+SEO Audit Section #8: Google Business Profile and the Knowledge Graph

 Specifically, are you in the right business category?
 Is all your information correct and proper?
 We also want to make sure your company is in the right category on Bing and Yahoo.